inxilpro/WP-Survey-And-Quiz-Tool/readme.txt

 * Added labels to the pie charts
 * Added ability to change likert scale
+* Added option to choose which role is required to admin WPSQT
 * Removed titles from within chart

 = 2.6.6 =